seanbutler/3DWebTechCourse/_worksheets/01-ToolingUp.markdown

 ---
 layout: post
-title:  "Setting Up & Tool Overview"
+title:  "Tooling Up & Getting Started"
 date:   2017-09-13 23:46:24 +0100
 ---

 ## Aims & Objectives
 - Discover Three.js
-- Download and Install Chrome
+- Download and Install Tools
+- Download and Three.js code library
+- Make a simple project in a dir
+- Type in the code which should get you a cube spinning on screen
+- Celebrate

 ## Introduction